 - Is reasonable considering timelines and budget

-Once the map is laid out it’s time to say “I do” and quality counts.
-A good WordPress developer knows when to use premium plugins and themes and how to fit your unique website puzzle together.
 The wireframes are key in knowing how to properly structure your site and what plugins to use.
-When you don’t use tools properly your next web developer will be happy to hear from you but you, on the other hand, will be unhappy and bring dirty laundry from a bad relationship.
+When these tools aren’t used properly, your next web developer might be happy to hear from you, but you, on the other hand, will be unhappy and bringing dirty laundry from a bad relationship.
 Not a great start!

-When you invest in a relationship, you take care of it, maintain it and work out problems and the same goes for a website.
+When you invest in a relationship, you take care of it, maintain it and work out the problems.
+The same goes for a website.
 The Internet is always evolving—technologies advance, user expectations transform, and best practices change—and your site needs to evolve with it.